-You can use the day care reimbursement account to pay the cost of day care for young children or a dependent adult.
+You can use the DCFSA to pay the cost of dependent care for young children or a dependent adult.
 You decide how much you want to deposit in your account, up to a maximum of \$5,000 per year (if you are married and file separate tax returns, the maximum deposit is \$2,500).
 The minimum annual deposit is \$120.
 Check your summary plan description booklet for details on eligible expenses.
-Be sure to compare the tax advantages of the day care reimbursement account and the federal child care tax credit.
-In general, if your annual family income is more than \$39,000, you will pay less in income and Social Security taxes by using the day care reimbursement account instead of the tax credit.
+Be sure to compare the tax advantages of the DCFSA and the federal child care tax credit.
+In general, if your annual family income is more than \$39,000, you will pay less in income and Social Security taxes by using the DCFSA instead of the tax credit.